 Occasionally, an entrance request will be made for various repairs or prospective student viewings.
-The Facilities Coordinator or the housing coordinator will give reasonable notice before entering a residence.
+The Facilities Coordinator, Resident Assistant, or Housing Coordinator will give reasonable notice before entering a residence.

 The Facilities Coordinator will perform monthly house checks to assess possible damage and to ensure overall cleanliness.
 Residents will receive a 24-hour notice.